 4. Finish Your Presentation By Closing The Loop

 Create intrigue with a story which takes your audience on a journey.
-Using storytelling in public speaking and threading it throughout is not only a good way to grab the audience’s attention and enhance engagement, it’s also a powerful way to come to a conclusion when you finish your story.
+Using storytelling in business presentations or in a speech, threading it throughout, is not only a good way to grab the audience’s attention and enhance engagement.
+It’s also a powerful way to come to a conclusion when you finish your story.

 Dr. Amy Cuddy’s TED Talk uses the “close the loop” technique brilliantly.
 She begins her presentation telling us about an accident she had that impacted her ability to thrive in university.
 She worked hard to make progress.
 Under the mentorship of a professor she thrived.